 Emmanuel has a long history and tradition of serving the community.
 In an active campus community committed to social justice, students make a difference, when and where they want.

-Last year, 80 percent of our student body participated in volunteer activities, resulting in more than 30,000 hours of service to the community.
-Emmanuel has been placed on The President’s Higher Education Community Service Honor Roll with Distinction for the last four years.
+Each year, over 80 percent of our student body participates in volunteer activities, resulting in more than 50,000 hours of service to the community.
+Emmanuel has been consistently placed on The President’s Higher Education Community Service Honor Roll with Distinction.
 Community service is a vital piece of the Emmanuel College experience.
 An Emmanuel education is one that will make a difference in our students’ lives.
 In return, it is expected that they will make a difference in the lives of others.

-Emmanuel students have the opportunity to serve the community in a variety of ways.
+Emmanuel students have the opportunity to serve the community in a variety of ways, through the Office of Student Involvement, Mission & Ministry, service-learning academic courses and more.
 Students can participate in large scale days of service or on-going volunteer service at a number of agencies and institutions in the city of Boston.
-Students make individual arrangements depending on their class schedule.